RENEE MONTAGNE, Host:

 FOLKENFLIK: Tell me I'm wrong.

-Mr. DAVID WESTIN (Former President, ABC News): When you're talking about, particularly on-air personalities - and this is a problem with these jobs -you'd be shocked at what you talk about.
+DAVID WESTIN: When you're talking about, particularly on-air personalities - and this is a problem with these jobs - you'd be shocked at what you talk about.
 You talk about hairstyles.
 You talk about accents.
 So you talk about everything.
 And so among those things, yeah, we would talk from time to time about the question of sexual orientation and whether it would make a difference.

 FOLKENFLIK: He said executives concluded being gay was not disqualifying for an anchor, but that some viewers would turn away.
 TV news ratings, after all, are dropping and there's a lot of money at stake - millions for top anchors and hundreds of millions for top news outlets.

 WESTIN: When you have that fine a margin - and you're fighting for every little competitive edge you can - then it's understandable that people would be afraid of the unknown.
 I personally think we will get through there and we'll look back and say what was the big deal.
 I think.
 But until you've done it, you haven't done it.

 FOLKENFLIK: A lot of news stories involve sexual orientation - gays in the military, ordination of gay clergy, gay marriage.
 Lemon says he's concerned some viewers may not accept hearing about such stories from someone whom they know to be gay.
 Though, as Lemon notes, heterosexual anchors - regardless of their private lives or private views - don't have that problem.